jojobear2020/Cryptocurrencies/README.md

 # Cryptocurrencies

-## Module 18 - Machine learning using unsupervised algorithms:
+Machine learning using unsupervised algorithms:
 * preprocess data;
 * cluster data using K-means algorithm;
 * determine the best amount of centroids for K-means using the elbow curve;